 - Use fertilizers and soils approved by the program

 Growing cannabis organically doesn’t mean you can only use things like eggshells and coffee grounds to give your plants the nutrients they need — although some growers may believe this is the only way to ensure your crop is organic, remember that it’s only truly organic if the nutrients you use on your plants are also comprised of organic ingredients.
-You can use compounds designed for organic growing, like Big Bud Organic® OIM, which is certified as 100 percent organic by the California Department of Food and Agriculture Organic Input Material Program.
+You can use bloom boosters such as Big Bud Organic, and other organic products from Advanced Nutrients, which is the only nutrients company making plant food specifically to boost bud size and potency.

 Does Organic Labeling Matter?